 North Macedonia is also a party to the Washington Convention on the Settlement of Investment Disputes between States and Nationals of the Other States and the European Convention on International Commercial Arbitration.

-By virtue of the Macedonian Law, ratified international agreements have preference over domestic legislation.
+By the Macedonian Law, ratified international agreements have preference over domestic legislation.

 North Macedonia is a sovereign republic with multi-party parliamentary democracy.
 Authority in North Macedonia is based on the principle of a strict division of functions and responsibilities amongst the holders of legislative, executive, and judicial powers.